 The impact of the COVID-19 pandemic on global economic conditions has impacted and may continue to impact the proper functioning of financial and capital markets, as well as foreign currency exchange rates, commodity and energy prices and interest rates.
 Responses to the COVID-19 pandemic may also result in both short-term and long-term changes to fiscal and monetary policies in impacted jurisdictions, including increases in tax rates.
-Although our cash position is strong at the end of the first half of 2021 after successful bond issuances of approximately €6 billion relating to the acquisition of Coca-Cola Amatil, with a committed bank facility of €1.95 billion and access to other funding resources to enhance our liquidity (including commercial paper, bilateral bank facilities and accessing the bond market), there is no guarantee that our existing arrangements or any future arrangements will provide sufficient including entering into new committed bank facilities, but there is no guarantee that our existing arrangements or any future arrangements will provide sufficient sufficient liquidity over the course of the COVID-19 pandemic to support our operations and business plan.
+Although our cash position is strong at the end of the first half of 2021 after successful bond issuances of approximately €6 billion relating to the acquisition of Coca-Cola Amatil, with a committed bank facility of €1.95 billion and access to other funding resources to enhance our liquidity (including commercial paper, bilateral bank facilities and accessing the bond market), there is no guarantee that our existing arrangements or any future arrangements will provide sufficient liquidity to support our operations and business plan over the course of the COVID-19 pandemic.
+We may take other actions to enhance our liquidity, including entering into new committed bank facilities, but there is no guarantee that our existing arrangements or any future arrangements will provide sufficient liquidity over the course of the COVID-19 pandemic to support our operations and business plan.
 As a result, the impacts of the COVID-19 pandemic and related response measures may adversely impact our liquidity or financial position.
 In particular, a continuation or worsening of the levels of market disruption and volatility seen early in the pandemic could have an adverse effect on our ability to access, or costs of, capital or borrowings, our liquidity, and our financial position.